 Sump pumps keep water out of your basement or crawl space.
 Check and replace your pump batteries regularly and replace a pump every 10 years or sooner if it has failed to start promptly.

 HouseLogic reviews the pros, cons and costs of various types of pumps.
 “The best time to replace a broken sump pump is before the next big storm — not after it,” the article says.
-Your sump pump protects you from a basement flood that could cost you thousands of dollars in lost possessions and cleanup costs.
+Your sump pump protects you from a basement flood that could cost thousands of dollars in lost possessions and cleanup.

 5. Update light bulbs